-Service: We provide prompt, courteous service to both our customers and our coworkers.
+Service: We provide prompt, courteous service to our customers, our coworkers and all of our stakeholders.
 We continually strive to make the customer experience better for all.

 Teamwork: We build on each other's strengths.
 Through efficiency and innovation, we work together, operating as a team, in a spirit of mutual trust and openness, to achieve success.